turbotage/AI-ML-Course/README.md

 Indeed, in all our experiments the system converged to stable state.
 These states are characterized by non-moving agents usually huddling together, forming clusters and converging to single points.
+Inbetween these clusters, lines can form (cf. 200 agents in the section on perception radius).

 In some cases the end results was a little bit dynamic, but this is can be attributed to step size of the agents.

 The following example is of 25 agents which use the midpoint calculation: